Samagra-Development/templater/Readme.md

 ###  🚻 Use cases
+// content to be added

 ### 🪜 API Overview
+//content to be added

 ### 🔭 Schema Overview
+//content to be added

 ### ℹ Contribution Guidelines
 If you are a new developer looking to contribute something to Templater, please take a look and see if there's anything that you'd like to work on in the [issue tracker](https://github.com/Samarth-HP/templater/issues).